 In the file sep.inc.php, events can be defined or you can reference added scripts with instructions on how the SVS should react to the different events.

 By default the file sep.inc.php has the following entry:

 In the file sep.inc.default.php basic responses are given to all possible events.
 For activation, however, they must be programmed with an appropriate PHP code.
 The best plan is to work with only one include file.

-After selecting your supervision tasks, save the created PHP script file.
-In an editor, you can check their entries and adjust them, if appropriate.
+In an editor, you can check the entries of such a SVS script file and adjust them, if appropriate.
 Please enter then this file as an include statement in the file sep.inc.php.

 The SVS will be started by restarting of the JedoxSuiteMolapService with the corresponding palo.ini instructions.
 After the successful start the process “Supervision Server” appears in the Task Manager of Windows.

 The Supervision Server uses an embedded PHP interpreter.
 For basic usage, there is no need to install PHP on your system, unless you want to use other PHP APIs in addition to the PHP API provided with Jedox.

 The php.ini is used to configure the embedded interpreter and to pass configuration information to the Supervision Server.
 The following options are related to the Supervision Server: